 * The independent undergraduate loan limits also apply to dependent students whose parents are unable to borrow under the Parent PLUS loan program.

 The loan amount a borrower may receive is determined by subtracting the amount of other financial aid received from the total cost of attendance for the applicable academic year.
-In determining subsidized loan eligibility, the EFC is subtracted from the cost of education to determine need.
+In determining subsidized loan eligibility, the SAI is subtracted from the cost of education to determine need.
 LSSU’s financial aid office will certify the loan amount and eligibility.

 Parents and/or step-parents of undergraduate dependent students may utilize the Federal Direct Parent PLUS Loan to assist in paying the student’s educational expenses.
 Parents may borrow up to the difference between the cost of education and other financial aid for which the student is eligible.
 The student must be enrolled in school at least half-time.
 This loan is in the parent’s name, not the student’s.